karmab/kcli/README.md

 ##cloudinit stuff

-if cloudinit is enabled (it is by default), a custom iso is generated on the fly for your vm ( using mkisofs) and uploaded to your kvm instance ( using the API).
+if cloudinit is enabled (it is by default), a custom iso is generated on the fly for your VM (using mkisofs) and uploaded to your kvm instance (using the API).
 The iso handles static networking configuration, hostname setting, injecting ssh keys and running specific commands

 Also note that if you use cloudinit but dont specify ssh keys to inject, the default ~/.ssh/id_rsa.pub will be used, if present.

 ## Using plans

-you can also define plan files in yaml with a list of vms, disks, and networks and vms to deploy ( look at the sample) and deploy it with kcli plan
+you can also define plan files in yaml with a list of VMS, disks, and networks and VMS to deploy (look at the sample) and deploy it with kcli plan
 For instance, to define a network named mynet

 ```